threefoldtecharchive/rivine/doc/Consensus.md

 allow other currencies such as Bitcoin to be spent in all the same places that the Siacoin can be spent.

-Marshalling
+Marshaling
 -----------

-Many of the Sia types need to be hashed at some point, which requires having a consistent algorithm for marshalling types into a set of bytes that can be hashed.
+Many of the Sia types need to be hashed at some point, which requires having a consistent algorithm for marshaling types into a set of bytes that can be hashed.
 The following rules are used for hashing:

  - Integers are little-endian, and are always encoded as 8 bytes.